tracking-exposed/pornhub.tracking.exposed/content/criticala.md

 * in [2013 there was not MindGeek](https://en.wikipedia.org/wiki/MindGeek), the company owning PornHub had the name **MANWIN**, which as you can guess might not sound very inclusive. in October the name changed and so the rebrainding started.
 It is not an evidence, but this whole women friendliness also sounds like a marketing strategy.

-**On the enviromental impact calculation**: we are using the conservative evaluation that 0.4 Kg of Co2 per hour of streaming.
+#### On the enviromental impact calculation

+We are using the conservative evaluation that 0.4 Kg of Co2 per hour of streaming.
 I'm sure there are more precise calcultation and we are not considering the additional impact caused by HD streaming and mobile networks.
-Please if you have more correct estimation let us know, we are following [this enviromental assessment](https://www.carbonbrief.org/factcheck-what-is-the-carbon-footprint-of-streaming-video-on-netflix); At 720p one hour of streaming is 1.8 gigabyte. [calculation](https://twitter.com/_vecna/status/1335273018013196298?s=20).
+Please if you have more correct estimation let us know, we are following [this enviromental assessment](https://www.carbonbrief.org/factcheck-what-is-the-carbon-footprint-of-streaming-video-on-netflix); At 720p one hour of streaming is 1.8 gigabyte. [calculation](https://twitter.com/_vecna/status/1335273018013196298?s=20); (If you are interested on the subject, [try this out](https://codecarbon.io/).

 <!--